A Node on the Constellation: The Role of Feminist Makerspaces in Building and Sustaining Alternative Cultures of Technology Production: Findings

 \begin{quote} ``[Another founding member] was like, `You’re not doing the role, I want to ask you to step down from the membership role.'
 [This founding member] wanted formality and a professional approach.
 It wasn’t in a space where she could see the work that Dana was doing.
 She didn’t see what talking to people one-on-one could do.'' \end{quote}

 Dana thought that forging connections with their neighbors would be a straightforward and sustainable approach to attracting members.
-But one of the founding members, who was a white cisgender woman, disagreed with this approach because she saw it as ‘unprofessional.’
+But one of the founding members disagreed with this approach because she saw it as ‘unprofessional.’
 Instead, this founding member wanted to hire outside consultants to give their advice about how the feminist makerspace could be more inclusive to marginalized communities.

 Conflicts surrounding member recruitment methods were addressed by some feminist makerspaces through formalized processes.
 In order to center the experiences of marginalized people in their spaces, many of the feminist makerspace participants we spoke with created codes of conduct about who could join the space.
 For example, rather than creating a space that is radically inclusive of anyone, one makerspace founder discussed the need to prioritize and explicitly welcome marginalized communities. \change{Tye, who is cofounder of both a feminist makerspace in the Pacific North West that is now closed, as well as cofounder of a feminist makerspace in the Bay Area that is still open, made the following point:}